What do employees of a world-class health system deserve?

 Are you ready to make a difference in the lives of your clients?

-Serving as a strategic partner to nursing leadership, you will lead and support the alignment of business initiatives with employees and management.
-You will develop, assess, and anticipate HR related needs.
+As a Senior HR Business Partner (SHRBP), you will lead and support the alignment of business initiatives with employees and management for your assigned client groups in the Nursing line of business (LOB).
+You will serve as a strategic partner to leadership and will develop, assess, and anticipate HR related needs.
 Additionally, you will build partnerships across the Centers of Excellence (COE) to ensure HR priorities are achieved.
-As the Senior HRBP for nursing, you will join a team of other HRBP's committed to providing consultative guidance and support to the business.

-Manage and demonstrate understanding of the business initiatives affecting your clients, including any operational, financial and performance improvement initiatives impacting their groups
+- Proactively lead and demonstrate understanding of the business initiatives affecting the line of business (LOB), to include any operational, financial and performance improvement initiatives impacting their groups

-Ensure people, processes, programs and systems are aligned to your clients' strategy and objectives
+Manages to ensure people, processes, programs and systems are aligned to the business unit's strategy and objectives

-Actively evaluate and provide feedback and direction on trends and metrics that have an impact on operations
+- Proactively evaluates and provides feedback and direction on trends and metrics that have an impact on operations and provides consultation regarding measures to address and develop solutions

-Develop leadership presence, establish credibility and trustworthiness at the business unit level and influence change management
+- Develops leadership presence, establishes credibility and trustworthiness at the business unit level and influences change management effectively

-Lead discussions that focus on learning and organizational development needs to ensure talent management, through meaningful evaluations, clear career development and organizational planning
+- Leads discussions that focus on learning and organizational development needs to ensure talent management, through meaningful evaluations, clear and proactive career development and succession planning